mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 "Type parameters" are names used for parameter types, return types, and variable types.
-They are specified in angle brackets (ex. `<T, U>`).
+They are specified in angle brackets (e.g., `<T, U>`).
-There can be any number of type parameters with any names, but common names are `T`, `U`, and `V`.
+There can be any number of type parameters and they can be given any names, but common names are `T`, `U`, and `V`.
 It is rare to need more than three.